82magnolia/n_imagenet/README.md

 If you have any questions regarding the dataset or the baseline implementations, please leave an issue or contact 82magnolia@snu.ac.kr.

 ## Downloading N-ImageNet
-**Update:** The downloading method has changed from the original release of the dataset due to DropBox policies that inhibit normal users from downloading large files over 20GB.
-To circumvent the issue, we share the spliited version of the dataset which consists of `.tar.gz` files below 20GB.
-This is also expected to make the downloading time more manageable.
-Nevertheless, feel free to email 82magnolia@snu.ac.kr if you face any problems with the new downloading method.
-Note that the old links and the shared DropBox folder will no longer work from now as we made the transition.
+**Update:** Currently, the DropBox link is not working again.
+It is due to the large size of the dataset, as DropBox prohibits file downloads over 200GB.
+We are currently looking for alternative file sharing services.
+We apologize for the inconvenience.
+If you are in urgent need for using N-ImageNet, drop an email with your DropBox ID to 82magnolia@snu.ac.kr and I will share the DropBox files with you (until the issue is resolved).
+In the meantime, we will try to recover the downloading links as soon as possible.

 To download N-ImageNet, please use the following [DropBox link](https://www.dropbox.com/sh/y7wfe2by4mci7f3/AACybPGhoR6PWpEnVQYp4vF2a?dl=0).
 Once you go to the DropBox folder, there will be two folders: `N_Imagenet_release` (original N-ImageNet train/val set) and `N_Imagenet_cam_release` (N-ImageNet variants recorded under diverse camera motion and illumination).